openlibhums/memory-alpha/README.md

 <!-- content/pages/example_page.html -->
 {% from 'components/example_component.html' import example_component %}
 {% call example_component() %}
-  <p class="my-2">This is how I call my component and pass text into the slot
+  <p>This is how I call my component and pass text into the slot
   provided, with the styling and framing markup abstracted to the component.</p>
 {% endcall %}
 ```

+See also “Components” in `static/css/README.md`.

 ### Images